mmolch/gcc-glibc2.15/README.md

 # gcc-glibc2.15
 Automated building of recent gcc versions in a minimal debootstrapped Ubuntu 12.04 for either compiling against the native glibc and system or compiling within a minimal environment containing only glibc 2.15 and the linux headers.

 ## About
 This project is about providing a portable toolchain for CMake-based self-containing C/C++ projects targeting glibc 2.15.

+## What is this good for?
+I haven't found a suitable bloat-free Linux C++ build environment for me yet, so I created one.

+Requirements:
+ * Compiled libraries and executables have to be able to run on (almost) all distributions that are still in use
+ * I have to be able to use dlopen to use the system libraries (so no static linking possible)
+ * It should integrate well with my CMake / Visual Studio Code workflow (its CMake support is amazing nowadays)
+ * It should be bloat-free
+ * I need at least C++ 17 support at the moment
+ * No libraries except those from glibc and gcc should be available (I use either dlopen or dummylibs for external dependencies)

+## Why glibc 2.15 / Ubuntu 12.04?
+ * I'm very familiar with Ubuntu
+ * The original Steam runtime is based on Ubuntu 12.04
+ * All still supported distributions use at least glibc 2.15 to my knowledge (RHEL7 uses 2.17)

 ## What does it include (currently)?
  * gcc 12.2.0